The previous chapter may be found here.

 You can see that the ledge becomes a notch in the side of the

-South of Tsankawi Mesas, this flow boundary can be seen as a thin
+South of Tsankawi Mesas, this boundary can be seen as a ledge on

 Mesas south of Tsankawi showing unit